Social Equity & Green Jobs

 Green Jobs

-The City fosters green jobs in our local community and around the region through the implementation of the Climate Action Plan (CAP) and through the implementation of other various programs and partnerships.
+The City cultivates green jobs in our local community and around the region through the implementation of the Climate Action Plan.
+Development and completion of the various CAP measures increase the demand for green jobs in Encinitas and the San Diego region.

 Green Jobs